 Not-for-profit company Ecopilas was set up in 2000 by electronics association Asimelec.
 It represents producers placing on the market about 75% of all separately sold portable batteries.
 Since 2012, it has been part of ASIMELEC's 'Recyclia' platform that unites three WEEE organisations Tragamovil, ECOASIMELEC and Ecofimatica.

 Since 2009, three other WEEE organisations have also offered compliance services to producers: ERP, EcoRAEE and Ecolec.
-ERP - whose members include Duracell - claims a share of about 25% of batteries collected.
 EcoRAEE and Ecolec only manage waste batteries removed from WEEE they collect.